NEW DELHI / NORTHERN INDIA

-New Delhi / Jaipur / Agra / Lucknow
+Delhi / Jaipur / Agra / Lucknow / Delhi

-DAY 1: Saturday, November 4: DEPARTURE / TRAVEL DAY: US - Delhi.
-Select your preferred flight and class from SFO.
-Flights and times will be coordinated to ensure a common arrival window.
+DAY 1: Saturday, November 2: DEPARTURE / TRAVEL DAY:.
+USA – Delhi.
+Select your preferred flight and class from the US.

-DAY 2: Sunday, November 5: DELHI.
-Upon arrival in Delhi, Kipling India Travel representatives will meet us at the airport and assist with transfers to the Le Meridien Hotel; time to rest and settle in.
-Welcome dinner at local restaurant, including a presentation by a local Chef with an introduction to Indian spices and the basics of Indian cuisine.
+DAY 2: Sunday, November 3: DELHI.
+Welcome to New Dehli, the capital of India.
+Upon arrival in Delhi, Kipling India Travel representatives will meet us at the airport and assist with transfers to our 5-star hotel, Le Meridien New Delhi; time to rest and settle in.
+Welcome dinner at local restaurant, including a presentation by a local Chef with an introduction to Indian spices and basics of Indian cuisine.

-DAY 5: Wednesday, November 8: DELHI – JAIPUR.
-After breakfast, we drive to our next destination, JAIPUR.
+DAY 4: Tuesday, November 5: DELHI – JAIPUR.
+After breakfast, we drive to our next destination, JAIPUR; referred to as the pink city, and the capital of Rajasthan.
 Upon arrival, will be met and assisted and then transfer to our 5-Star hotel, the ITC Rajputana, Jaipur.
-In the late afternoon, we will take part in a food tour of this ancient, walled city.
+In the late afternoon, we will take part in a food tour of this ancient, walled-city.
 We will visit Rawat Misthan Bhandar to taste the famous snack is the Khasta Urad Dal Kachori.
 Eating the Kachori accompanied with a glass hot chai tea will give you a perfect taste of Jaipur street food.
 We end our day trip at Lakshmi Misthan Bhandar, the oldest sweet shop in Jaipur, since 1954.
-We return to the hotel for the evening; food, if any, is available on your own at the hotel.
+We return to the hotel for the evening; food, if necessary, is available on your own at the hotel.

-DAY 12: Wednesday, November 15: LUCKNOW - DELHI.
+DAY 12: Tuesday, November 12: LUCKNOW - DELHI.
 After breakfast, transfer to airport to board our flight back to Delhi.
 Upon arrival, representatives will meet us at the airport and assist with transfers to our hotel, The Pride.
-Rest of the day free at leisure to rest and pack for departure.
+After we settle in, we will attend our amazing farewell dinner at Indian Accent.
+Indian Accent showcases inventive Indian cuisine by complementing the flavors and traditions of India with global ingredients and techniques.
+Balance of the day free at leisure to rest and pack for departure.

 Airfare / Travel Insurance: